Translating between implicit and explicit versions of proof

 elaboration to the maximally explicit format.

-Second, there is the FPC combinator, pairing
+Second, there is the FPC combinator, pairing.
+Elaboration and

 distillation strategies are obtained by combining two concrete FPCs through